-ReVISION began in 2012 with 13 schools based on a relatively small investment from the state using Carl D. Perkins Career and Technical Education state reserve funds.
-Since then, the program has been scaled, with funding support from the state legislature, and has now served 87 districts across the state.
-An additional 17 districts are beginning the initiative in the 2017-18 school year.
+ReVISION began in 2012 with 13 schools based on a relatively small investment from the state using Carl D. Perkins Career and Technical Education (Perkins IV) state reserve funds.
+Since then, the program has been scaled, with funding support from the state legislature, and has now served 100 districts across the state.
+An additional 22 districts will begin the initiative in the 2018-19 school year.
 The number of participating schools who have gone on to win the reVISION grant has also gone up over the years, as the state has refined how it supports and advises schools.
-Since 2013, the state has awarded nearly $3 million in action grants to more than 40 schools.
+Since 2013, the state has awarded over $3.5 million in action grants to more than 40 schools.

 Participating districts report lasting impacts from the reVISION work.
 In a 2017 survey, 87 percent reported at least one new CTE course or program that was adopted as a result of the reVISION initiative, and many reported adjusting or discontinuing outdated programs.
 Several districts have also gone on to apply for and win additional grant funding to continue the work started under reVISION.
 Several reVISION districts won funding through the Innovation Grant Program, which was authorized in the 2015 legislative session through LB519 and provides funds for local education agencies to improve student outcomes and support transitions between education and the workforce.

-- Nebraska Career Education: reVISION Grant Opportunities FAQ
+- Resource: Nebraska Career Education: reVISION Grant Opportunities FAQ

-- Nebraska’s H3: High Wage, High Demand, High Skill website
+- Website: Nebraska’s H3: High Wage, High Demand, High Skill website

-- Advance CTE: CTE on the Frontier: Catalyzing Local Efforts to Improve Program Quality (2017)
+- Resource: Advance CTE: CTE on the Frontier: Catalyzing Local Efforts to Improve Program Quality (2017)